-Our study provides trimester-specific RIs of total T3, total T4, and TSH (Table 2).
-On comparing reference data of one trimester to the other by the t-test, it was found the change was not significant.
-The RI values provided by the kit manufacturer were generalized and not specific for pregnancy/trimester wise.
-The RIs of T3, T4, and TSH, as supplied by the kit manufacturer, were 0.52 to 1.85 ng/mL, 4.8 to 11.6 $\mu$ g/dL, and 0.39 to 6.16 $\mu$ IU/mL.
+Our study provides the trimester-specific RIs of total T3, total T4, and TSH (Table 2).
+On comparing reference data of one trimester with the other by the t-test, it was found the change was not significant.
+The RI values provided by kit manufacturer were generalized and not specific for pregnancy/trimesterwise.
+The RIs of T3, T4, and TSH as supplied by the kit manufacturer were 0.52 to 1.85 ng/mL, 4.8 to 11.6 μ g/dL, and 0.39 to 6.16 μ IU/mL.

 On comparing these RIs obtained and the kit manufacturer RIs, an appreciable variation of interpretation of test results was seen.
-This variation is because the RI provided by the reagent manufacturer has been determined on age-, sex-nonspecific and nonpregnant population, and cannot be applied for the interpretation of thyroid function tests of a pregnant woman.
+This variation is because the RI provided by the reagent manufacturer has been determined on age, sex nonspecific, and nonpregnant population and cannot be applied for the interpretation of thyroid function tests of a pregnant woman.

-According to International Federation of Clinical Chemistry (IFCC) guidelines of reference values and recommendations of Indian Thyroid Society in the line of American Thyroid Association, RI in healthy population is to be determined using stringent specific exclusion criteria.
-To fit the criteria, we have used stringent criteria for our reference population selection.
+According to the IFCC guidelines of reference values and recommendations of the Indian Thyroid Society in the line of American Thyroid Association, RI in healthy population is to be determined using stringent specific exclusion criteria.^{15,16} To fit the criteria, we have used stringent criteria for our reference population selection.